 Note: Some memory foam mattresses claim to eliminate these thru various means; latex, different fire retardants, ...

 No air circulation:

-Around 2005 there were reports of toxic chemicals in memory foam mattresses and a class action law suit was filed.
+Around then there were reports of toxic chemicals in memory foam mattresses and a class action law suit was filed.

 Note: The amount of formaldehyde emitted by a mattress is probably less than that in normal homes which comes from particle board, carpeting, paints, even your comuter.
 But it concerns many because you are spending 8 hours a day with your face right next to it.

 See En Update On

 Comforpedic by Simmons uses a new advanced level of memory foam called, NXG.
 In its manufacturing process, the foam is created in a VPF (variable pressure chamber) which removes the notorious, yet, unavoidable chemical irritants from the product.